cosmos/cosmos-sdk/x/auth/vesting/cmd/vestcalc/README.md

 - leap years;
 - large amounts (up to 9 quintillion).

-All times are interpreted in the local timezone, since the desired vesting schedule is commonly specified in local time.
+Times are interpreted in the local timezone unless explicitly overridden, since the desired vesting schedule is commonly specified in local time.
 To use another timezone, set your `TZ` environment variable before running the command.

 ## Writing a schedule